ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

  - revert once #10590 is resolved properly
 ### Antipattern Category
+X
 ### Keyword
 increase
 ### Note
+This commit does not change any performance-related features.
+Timeout for test setup increased from 60s to 120s.

 ## Commit #601
 ### Hash